 The most commonly used cucumber for kappa maki is the Japanese cucumber, also known as kyuri in Japanese.
 Japanese cucumbers are slender, seedless, and have a crisp texture, making them perfect for these kappa sushi rolls.

-If you can’t find Japanese cucumbers, you can also use English cucumbers (the common cucumber you would see in supermarkets).
-English cucumbers, also known as hothouse cucumbers, are longer and have thin skin with minimal seeds.
+If you can’t find Japanese cucumbers, you can also use English cucumbers (the common cucumber you would see in supermarkets), also called hothouse cucumbers.
+They are longer and have thin skin with minimal seeds.
 Another good option is Persian cucumbers.
-They are smaller than English cucumbers but have similar flavor and texture profiles.

 Cook the sushi rice: Cook the brown rice and sushi rice according to the package instructions or using a rice cooker.

 Prepare the rice seasoning: Combine the rice vinegar, sugar, and salt.
 Whisk or stir until they are somewhat dissolved.
-If needed, heat the mixture in the microwave (in 10-15 seconds increments) or on low heat until mostly dissolved.
+If needed, heat the mixture in the microwave (in 10 to 15-second increments) or on low heat until mostly dissolved.

 Slice the cucumber: Cut the cucumber into long, thin strips, removing the seedy and watery part.
 You don’t want to use the seeds because the moisture can make your kappa maki soggy.

 Season and cool the rice: Spread the cooked rice on a sheet pan or large plate.
 Drizzle the rice vinegar mixture over the rice and use a rice spoon or spatula to fold and mix well, ensuring each grain is coated.
-Allow the seasoned rice to cool for 10-15 minutes.
+Allow the seasoned rice to cool.

-Assemble: Place a bamboo sushi mat on a clean surface, with the knots of the strings on the upper side.
+Assemble: Place a bamboo sushi mat on a clean surface.
 Then place a nori sheet on top, shiny side down.
 Spread the rice evenly over the nori, leaving about 1 inch (2.5 cm) of space at the top.
-Be sure to add spread the rice on both the left and right sides too.
 Lay a cucumber strip horizontally about 1 inch (2.5 cm) from the bottom.

-Roll: Lift the lower end of the bamboo mat with your thumbs and gently press the cucumber to keep it in place.
+Roll: Lift the lower end of the bamboo mat and gently press the cucumber to keep it in place.
 Then tightly roll the sushi up, bit by bit.
 Massage the sushi roll with your fingers to ensure the rice sticks together.

 Seal: Continue rolling until the entire sheet is rolled up, and press gently to seal the roll.
 If needed, moisten the top border of the nori sheet with a wet finger to help it stick together.

-Serve and enjoy: Arrange the cucumber maki pieces on a plate, serve with soy sauce, this 3-minute healthy vegan mayonnaise, wasabi, or other desired condiments, and enjoy your delicious homemade kappa maki!
+Serve and enjoy: Serve with soy sauce, this 3-Minute Vegan Mayonnaise, Dynamite Sushi Sauce, Mango Sushi Sauce, wasabi, or other desired condiments, and enjoy your delicious homemade kappa maki!

 Serving Suggestions